History of Pune: City growth and development

 The population of the city grew rapidly after independence, from nearly 0.5–0.8 million in 1968 to 1.
 5 million in 1976.
 By 1996, the population had increased to 2.5 million.
 By 2001, the population had increased to 3.76 million, making Pune one of the twenty most populous cities in India.
 The city until the 1970s was referred to as "Pensioners' Paradise", since many government officers, civil engineers, and Army personnel preferred to settle down in Pune after their retirement The status of Pune was elevated from town to city, when the Municipality was converted into Pune Mahanagar Palika or the Pune Municipal Corporation (PMC) in the year 1950.
 In order to integrate planning, the Pune Metropolitan Region covering the areas under PMC, the Pimpri-Chinchwad Municipal Corporation, the three cantonments, and the surrounding villages was defined in 1967.

 Industrial development started in the 1950s, in the outlining areas of the city such as Hadapsar, Bhosari, and Pimpri.
-The first big operation to set up shop was the government run Hindustan Antibiotics in Pimpri in 1954.
+The first big operation to be set up was the government run Hindustan Antibiotics in Pimpri in 1954.
 The area around Bhosari was set aside for industrial development, by the newly created MIDC in the early 1960s.
 MIDC provided the necessary infrastructure for new businesses to set up operations.
 Telco (now Tata Motors) started operations in 1961, which gave a huge boost to the automobile sector.
 After 1970, Pune emerged as the leading engineering city of the country with Telco, Bajaj, Kinetic, Bharat Forge, Alfa Laval, Atlas Copco, Sandvik, and Thermax expanding their infrastructure.
 This allowed the city to compete with Chennai for the title of "Detroit of India" at that time.
 The growth in the Pimpri Chinchwad and Bhosari areas allowed these areas to incorporate as the separate city of Pimpri-Chinchwad.
 In light of the rapid growth, the Pune metropolitan area was defined in 1967.
 It includes Pune, the three cantonment areas and numerous surrounding suburbs.
 After the 1991 economic liberalization, Pune began to attract foreign capital, particularly in the information technology and engineering industries.
 During the three years before 2000, Pune saw huge development in the Information Technology sector, and IT Parks were set up in Aundh, Hinjewadi, and Nagar road By 2005, Pune overtook both Mumbai and Chennai to have more than 200,000 IT professionals.
 In the year 2008, many multinational automobile companies like General Motors, Volkswagen, and Fiat, set up facilities near Pune in the Chakan and Talegaon areas.